sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 ## Task 4.2: Connecting to the Raspberry Pi

 You can connect your Raspberry Pi to a screen, a keyboard and a mouse to use it as you would use your own computer.
-However, while prototyping your Raspberry Pi is often embbedded in your setting and knowing how to handle it remotly is an important skill to have.
+However, while prototyping your Raspberry Pi is often embbedded in your setting and knowing how to handle it remotely is an important skill to have.

-Throughout this course, we will thus access the Raspberry Pi remotly.
+Throughout this course, we will thus access the Raspberry Pi remotely.
 For this we will use the ssh command as follows.
 Replace the square brackets with the username and hostname that you provisioned on Bucket.
 Pressing enter, you will be prompt for your password.
 The

 ```bash
 ssh [username]@[hostname]